-Before you hop in and start baking, I do recommend taking two days to bake this cake to make your life a bit easier.
-You’ll need to prepare two 11-inch Sponge Cakes (click the link for a recipe) for the layers and I always find it convenient to take care of this step the day before serving.
-It’s not the end of the world if you pack the whole process into one day, but I’m always a fan of working just a bit ahead to bring more joy to my cooking.
+Hot tip: Before you hop in and start baking, I recommend taking two days to bake this cake to make your life a smidge easier.
+You’ll need to make two 11-inch sponge cakes for the layers and I always find it convenient to take care of this step the day before serving.

-- Bake two 9- or 11-inch sponge cakes.
-Slice each cake into two layers for a total of four.
+- Make the sponge cake layers: Bake two 9 or 11-inch sponge cakes.
+Let them cool on a wire rack, then slice each cake into two layers for a total of four layers.

-- Carefully spread cream on top of your jelly layer.
-Sprinkle on sliced strawberries.
-Apply remaining cream to the outside of the cake.
+- Spread the cream: Carefully spread the cream on top of the strawberry jam layer.
+Sprinkle on the sliced strawberries and repeat with each layer.
+Then, apply the remaining cream to the outside of the cake.

-- To make the ganache, place chocolate chips into a bowl.
-In a sauce pan, heat the remaining cup of cream just until it simmers (do not let it boil or it will burn!) and immediately remove from heat.
-Pour hot cream over the top of chocolate chips and stir rapidly until smooth and completely incorporated.
-For more tips on making and using ganache, check out this post.
+- Heat the ganache: Place the chocolate chips into a medium bowl.
+In a saucepan, heat the remaining cup of cream just until it simmers (do not let it boil or it will burn!), then immediately remove it from the heat.
+Pour the hot cream over the top of chocolate chips and whisk rapidly until the chocolate is smooth and completely incorporated.
+(For more tips on making and using ganache, check out this post.)

-- Place ganache in a Ziplock or piping bag.
+- Pipe on the ganache: Place the ganache into a Ziplock or piping bag.
 Drizzle chocolate on the edges of the cake, letting it drip off the sides.
 Apply ganache to the top of the cake, forming one smooth layer.
-Refrigerate cake for 15 minutes or until the ganache hardens.
+Refrigerate the cake for 15 minutes or until the ganache hardens.

-- Dip strawberries into the remaining ganache.
-Place alongside the edge of the cake.
+- Decorate the cake more: Dip extra strawberries into the remaining ganache.
+Place the chocolate-covered strawberries along the edge of the cake.

-- Allow cake to set overnight in the refrigerator for the best texture.
+- Store: Allow the cake to set overnight in the refrigerator for the best texture.
+Serve when ready!

 Tips for the Best Strawberry Chocolate Cake